 The Preston Innovations Pole Safe Combo is more than just a pole sock as being a combo it also comes with a handy grip, giving you everything you need to keep your pole safe in one great product.

-The pole sock and grip are built with high-quality materials that last and they measure up to the excellent quality Preston Innovations continues to deliver to us coarse anglers.
-You will own this combo for a long time if you treat it right!
+The pole sock and tulip grip are built with high-quality materials that last and measure up to excellent quality.
+Preston Innovations continues to deliver coarse anglers to us.
+If you treat it right, you will own this combo for a long time!

-The sock is wide and colourful to make it easy to find while playing a fish plus it is padded and features durable netting so once your pole section is in there, you know it will be safe.
-Once you have landed a fish or need to re-bait, you can use the pole grip for the short section, which not only makes your life easy but protects your pole from any accidents.
+The sock is wide and colourful, making it easy to find while removing pole sections when playing a fish.
+Plus, it is padded and features durable netting, so you know it will be safe once your pole section is in there.
+Once you have landed a fish or need to re-bait, you can use the pole grip for the short section, which makes your life easy and protects your pole from accidents.

-This is an all-around combo that keeps your pole safe in all fishing scenarios, the only downside is that it is a little more expensive than other simpler designs, but I think it is worth the few quid extra for the combo.
+This all-around sock combo keeps your pole safe in all fishing scenarios; the only downside is that it is a little more expensive than other simpler designs, but I think it is worth the few quid extra for the combo.

 Pros

-- Comes with a grip and a sock
+• It comes with a tulip grip and a sock

 Cons

-- Costs a bit more than others on the market
+• It costs a bit more than some others

 Specs